Preparing for a new year teaching GCSE Psychology J203

 Our teachers tell us that one of the best forms of professional development is to become an examiner, as you get a real in-depth look at how exams are marked – and plenty of practice too!

-Keep your eyes peeled on the BPS website as they will be running a series of free webinars aimed at psychology teachers throughout this academic year.
+Keep your eyes peeled on the BPS website as they will often run series of free webinars aimed at psychology teachers throughout this academic year.
 I will also share the details when they are published.

 Useful websites